Shelley Society: Origins

 According to contemporary accounts, the idea for a Shelley society was first suggested by Henry Sweet during a walk on Hampstead Heath in late 1885 with Frederick James Furnivall.
-Furnivall, already known for founding literary societies and for his editorial work on the Oxford English Dictionary, took up the suggestion and the following day consulted William Michael Rossetti, who agreed to support the plan.
+Furnivall, who had founded other literary societies and worked on the Oxford English Dictionary, took up the suggestion and the following day consulted William Michael Rossetti, who agreed to support the plan.

 Constitution and committee

 The Shelley Society was founded on 6 December 1885 under Furnivall's leadership.
-He and Rossetti determined that it should be broadly accessible rather than an exclusive club, and open to both men and women on payment of the annual subscription fee of one guinea.
-The society was constituted for a period of ten years, with Reeves and Turner of the Strand, London, as publishers and R. Clay and Sons of London and Bungay as printers.
+He and Rossetti decided that it should be open to both men and women on payment of the annual subscription fee of one guinea.
+The society was constituted for ten years, with Reeves and Turner of the Strand, London, as publishers and R. Clay and Sons of London and Bungay as printers.

 Rossetti was appointed chairman of the committee and Sydney E. Preston honorary secretary, while the offices of president and vice-president were left vacant.
 An interim committee of twenty members, including H. Buxton Forman, John Todhunter, Bertram Dobell, Thomas J. Wise, Stopford A. Brooke, W. A. Harrison, Alfred Forman, and Sweet, was appointed to manage affairs until December 1886, when permanent officers and rules would be selected.